beacon-biosignals/StableHashTraits.jl/README.md

 ### Customizing hashes within an object

 Contexts can be customized not only when you call `stable_hash` but also when you hash the contents of a particular object.
-This lets you change how hasing occurs within the object.
+This lets you change how hashing occurs within the object.
 See the docstring of `UseAndReplaceContext` for details.